 Live portraits for your guests.

 Charcoal and ink portraits during the celebration — found guests, finished drawings, handed over the same evening.
-Weddings across Kent, London, and the South East.

 DURATION